 - Carol Dawson-Rose, RN, PhD (UCSF School of Nursing)

-- Sharon M. Hall, PhD (Langley Porter Psychiatric Hospital and Clinics)
+- Sharon M. Hall, PhD (Langley Porter Psychiatric Hospital)

 - Barrot Lambdin, PhD, MPH (UCSF Mission Bay)